XRPLF/xrpl-dev-portal/gatewayd.md

 ```
 </div>

 Register a user with the gatewayd.
-A username, password, and ripple address are required.
-Upon
+A username, password, and ripple address
-registration several records are created in the gatewayd database, including a user record,
+are required.
+Upon registration several records are created in the gatewayd
-a "independent" ripple address record with the address provided, a "hosted" ripple address
+database, including a user record, a "independent" ripple address record with
+the address provided, a "hosted" ripple address record for making withdrawals,
-record for making withdrawals, and a "default" external account for recording deposits and
+and a "default" external account for recording deposits and withdrawals.

-withdrawals.
+Use the `user.external_account.id` field of the response to link a future
+deposit to this user.

 Response Body:
 ```